MCheca/Elon-Doge-Trader/README.md

   npm install
   npm start
 ```
-You can setup the minutes before sell the bought coin editing the MINUTES_TO_SELL constant in index.js, also can edit the paired coin to operate with the PAIR_COIN constant
+You can setup the minutes before sell the bought coin editing the MINUTES_TO_SELL enviroment variable, also can edit the paired coin to operate with the PAIR_COIN constant changing it in index.js

 ## Contributing